 Conjunctivitis (Pink Eye)

 Pink Eye can be allergic, infectious or chemical, and treatment is dependent on the cause.
-Allergic Conjunctivitis can be caused by seasonal allergies when a person comes in contact with a triggering allergen.
+Allergic Conjunctivitis can be caused by seasonal allergies when a person encounters triggering allergen.
 It can also be attributed to the chronic presence of a foreign body in the eye, such as contact lenses or a prosthetic.
 Treatment of allergic conjunctivitis starts with removing the irritant, then use of cool compresses and artificial tears may be recommended.
 If these treatments are not effective, non-steroidal anti-inflammatory medications and antihistamines, or, in more severe cases, topical steroid drops may be prescribed.

 Infectious Conjunctivitis can be bacterial, caused most often by staphylococcal or streptococcal bacteria, or viral.
 Bacterial Conjunctivitis can be treated with antibiotic eye drops or ointments, but no drops or ointments can treat Viral Conjunctivitis.
 Like a common cold, viral Pink Eye will run its course over two to three weeks.
 Symptoms can be relieved with warm compresses and artificial tears.